stanleyjzhao/cs172-final-project/README.md

 Below are the detailed steps to run the program.

 1. run “python3 crawler.py”, or whatever your python compile command is.
-The crawler will exist automatically after 60 seconds.
+The crawler will exit automatically after 60 seconds.
 2. run “./indexer.sh”, and then create a new index when prompted, afterwards, press “b” to bulk load the index
 3. run “python3 app.py”
 4. navigate to localhost:5000 on your browser